jgaryi/E115_BirdWatchingApp/README.md

 **5.1 Web Scrapping and Data Versioning**

 We collected bird species information by scraping text from three authoritative websites, along with scholarly articles sourced from Google Scholar and Semantic Scholar.
-The extracted data was cleaned and structured before being stored in a Google Cloud Storage (GCS) bucket for use in downstream processing and semantic search.
+The extracted data was cleaned and structured before being stored in a GCS bucket for use in downstream processing and semantic search.

 **5.2 Acoustid Model for Bird Identification**